Juvhel Tsoumou

-Hama Juvhel Fred Tsoumou (born 27 December 1990) is a Congolese professional footballer who plays as a forward for V.League 1 side Hanoi Police.
-His previous clubs include Ermis Aradippou, Wacker Burghausen, TSV Hartberg, FSV Zwickau, Eintracht Frankfurt, Preston North End, Alemannia Aachen and Plymouth Argyle.
+Hama Juvhel Fred Tsoumou (born 27 December 1990) is a Congolese professional footballer who plays as a forward.

+Tsoumou started his professional career in Germany with Eintracht Frankfurt, and has since played for various sides in England, Slovakia, Cyprus, Romania, China, Morocco, Vietnam and Bulgaria.

-Born in the Republic of the Congo, Tsoumou has represented Germany at youth international level and switched back to Congo for senior level.
+Born in the Republic of the Congo, Tsoumou represented Germany at youth international level and changed his allegiance to Congo at senior level.

 Club career

-Early years
+Early career

 Tsoumou was raised in the Congolese capital Brazzaville where he showed his talent on sand pitches.
 As a 10-year-old, Tsoumou came with his mother, who was studying economics, to Zwickau, where he began to play in the youth system of FSV Zwickau.

 In 2003, Charly Körbel led him to the Eintracht Frankfurt football academy.
 Here he played until July 2006 before moving to the academy of Blackburn Rovers.

 Eintracht Frankfurt

 After a season in England he returned to Eintracht because he saw a better future for himself at Frankfurt.
 On 4 September 2007, due to call-ups for the national youth team, Eintracht manager Friedhelm Funkel gave Tsoumou the chance to train with the first squad.
 For the Bundesliga match on 10 November 2007 against Borussia Dortmund the striker was in the squad for the first time.
 Youth Coordinator, Holger Mueller gave an interview on him and compared Tsoumou to Jermaine Jones due to his athleticism and ball-winning ability.

 Tsoumou debuted in the Bundesliga on 28 September 2008 against Arminia Bielefeld, when he was substituted in the 74th minute for Nikos Liberopoulos.
 Since making his debut, Tsoumou moved to the reserves where he was able to get more playing time and scored 5 in 29 appearances or spent time on the bench when he joined the first-team squad.
 On 20 March 2010, Tsuomou scored his first goal for Frankfurt in the 87th minute to equalise against Bayern Munich but Martin Fenin scored a winning goal in a 2–1 win.